Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Abstract

 \section{Abstract}

 Understanding the formation of multiple populations in globular clusters (GCs) represents a challenge for stellar population studies.
-Nevertheless, the outermost GC regions, which may retain information of the initial configuration of the multiple populations, are poorly studied.\\ We use synthetic spectra that account for the chemical compositions of first- and second-population (1P, 2P) stars of 47\,Tucanae to identify the spectral regions that are sensitive to its multiple populations.
-Hence, we defined new photometric bands that are efficient to disentangle 1P and 2P giant stars from Gaia XP spectra. \\ To test these new filters, we constructed the pseudo two-color diagrams dubbed chromosome maps (ChMs) and identified for the first time, 1P and 2P stars in the outermost cluster regions of 47\,Tucanae and outside the tidal radius.
+Nevertheless, the outermost cluster regions, likely to hold clues about the initial configuration of GC stars, remain underexplored.
+We use synthetic spectra reflecting the chemical compositions of first- and second-population (1P, 2P) stars in 47\,Tucanae to identify spectral regions sensitive to these populations.
+This led us to define new photometric bands that effectively distinguish 1P and 2P giant stars using Gaia XP spectra.
+Testing these filters, we constructed the pseudo two-color diagrams dubbed chromosome maps (ChMs) and, for the first time, identified 1P and 2P stars in the cluster's outermost regions and beyond its tidal radius.
 We constructed similar diagrams for NGC\,3201, NGC\,6121, NGC\,6752, and NGC\,6397, thus exploring GCs with different metallicities.
-The ChMs allowed us to clearly disentangle 1P and 2P stars in the external regions of all clusters, with the exception of the metal-poor NGC\,6397.\\ Our findings, together with literature results from more-internal regions, show that the 2P stars of 47\,Tucanae and NGC\,3201 are more-centrally concentrated than the 1P, whereas the multiple populations of NGC\,6121, and NGC\,6752 share the same radial distributions.
+The ChMs effectively distinguished multiple populations in the outer regions of all clusters, except for the metal-poor NGC 6397.
+Our findings, together with literature results from more-internal regions, show that the 2P stars of 47\,Tucanae are more-centrally concentrated than the 1P.
+A similar pattern is seen for 2P stars with extreme chemical composition of NGC\,3201.
+The multiple populations of NGC\,6121, and NGC\,6752 share the same radial distributions.
 These radial behaviors are consistent with the GC formation scenarios where 2P stars originate in the central regions.
 Noticeably, results on NGC\,3201 are in tension with the conclusion from recent work that its 1P is more centrally concentrated than the 2P and might form with more central concentration.